 If you're looking to compare plans, make sure to check out our detailed guide on the latest Frontier Communications deals and promotions.

-Frontier Fios vs Frontier DSL: what’s the difference?Frontier offers three main types of wired Internet connection: fiber, cable, and DSL.
+Frontier Fios vs Frontier DSL: What’s the difference?Frontier offers three main types of wired Internet connection: fiber, cable, and DSL.
 Fiber to the Home (FTTH) connections like Frontier Fios are currently the most desirable type of Internet.
-Fiber is delivered over fiber-optic cables that are designed specifically for digital data, while DSL and cable comes over copper cables (phone lines and coaxial TV cables specifically) that are somewhat less ideal for digital data.
+Fiber is delivered over fiber-optic cables that are designed specifically for digital data.
+DSL and cable are delivered over copper cables that are less ideal for digital data.
 That said, Frontier still offers unlimited data and streaming on all wired connection types.